RunHot/RunHot/README.md

 PS.
 Since I'm writing this on May the 4th, I just have to say that I know the Defiant is impressive, but my favorite Star Trek ship is the Millennium Falcon, sorry Worf!

+## Skills and experience:

-Skills:  HTML / CSS, Discord, POAPs, etc.
+HTML / CSS, Discord, POAPs, etc. I'm in the Upland.me metaverse, and, don't laugh, only now getting into Minecraft!

 - 🔭 I’m currently working on creating POAPs for my favorite communities, and wrapping my head around Linux concepts.
 - 🌱 I’m currently learning for my Amateur Extra radio license.
 And I'm always trying to get better at using GitHub.